beebop5/ac-panel/README.md

-# Air Conditioner Panel for Home Assistant
+# Overview

-A custom Home Assistant dashboard component that provides an intuitive interface for controlling air conditioners with fan speeds, swing positions, and multiple modes.
-This component mirrors the functionality of the built-in Thermostat card but is specifically designed for air conditioner control.
+A custom Lovelace card for Home Assistant that provides an intuitive interface for controlling air conditioners.
+Designed specifically for panel displays with support for climate entities, fan speeds, swing positions, ceiling fans, and theme customization.

-## Features
+# Features

-- **Temperature Control**: Large, easy-to-read temperature display with +/- buttons
-- **Mode Selection**: Support for Cool, Heat, Fan, Auto, and Dry modes
-- **Fan Speed Control**: Multiple fan speed options (Auto, Low, Medium, High)
-- **Swing Control**: Horizontal, Vertical, and Both swing options
-- **Power Toggle**: Easy on/off control
-- **Responsive Design**: Works on desktop and mobile devices
-- **Customizable**: Hide any control section you don't need
-- **Modern UI**: Clean, card-based interface with smooth animations

-## Installation
+* Control your AC locally via Home Assistant
+* Large temperature display optimized for panel viewing
+* Separate control for AC fan speed and swing (via select entities)
+* Ceiling fan controls with configurable script buttons (OFF, 1-6)
+* Theme support with automatic color adaptation
+* Current, target, and outside temperature display
+* Works with standard climate entities and select entities
+* Compact design perfect for 480x480px panels
+* Visual configuration editor included

+# Supported hardware

+This card is designed for Home Assistant Lovelace dashboards and works with:

+* Any Home Assistant climate entity
+* Select entities for fan speed control
+* Select entities for swing control
+* Sensor entities for outside temperature
+* Script entities for ceiling fan control

+Works best with Panasonic AC units controlled via [esphome-panasonic-ac](https://github.com/DomiStyle/esphome-panasonic-ac).

+# Requirements

+* Home Assistant 2023.1.0 or newer
+* A climate entity (e.g., `climate.living_room_ac`)
+* Optional: Select entities for fan and swing control
+* Optional: Sensor entity for outside temperature
+* Optional: Script entities for ceiling fan control

+# Notes

+* **This is a frontend Lovelace card, not a Home Assistant integration**
+* **Make sure your climate entity supports the features you want to use**
+* **Select entities should be used for fan speed and swing control when using ESPHome-based AC controllers**

+# Software installation

+This installation guide assumes some familiarity with Home Assistant and Lovelace.

-### Method 1: Manual Installation (Recommended)
+## Manual Installation

-1. Download the `ac-panel.js` file from this repository
+* Download the `ac-panel.js` file from this repository
-2. Place it in your Home Assistant `www` directory (create it if it doesn't exist)
+* Place it in your Home Assistant `www` directory (create it if it doesn't exist: `/config/www/`)
-3. Add the resource to your Lovelace configuration:
+* Add the resource to your Lovelace configuration:

 ```yaml
 resources: